-Pursuing the courses you are interested in will make you a well-educated, well-rounded person, something that you should value and that dental schools value as well.
+Pursuing the courses that interest you in will make you a well-educated, well-rounded person, something that you should value and that dental schools value as well.
 That being said, it will take careful planning from your very first semester to fulfill requirements (pre-dental and for your major) and meet other educational goals, including potential study abroad.

-By creating a long-term “master schedule” for the courses you plan to take during your four years at Hamilton, you will easily be able to visualize what your pre-dental workload will be and determine how to best arrange your coursework so that you strike the critical balance between the courses you need to take and the courses you want to take.
-While making your master schedule, keep in mind that it should always be tentative.
-It is okay to change it and juggle courses around.
+By creating a tentative four-year plan for the courses you plan to take at Hamilton, you will easily be able to visualize what your pre-dental workload will be and determine how to best arrange your coursework so that you strike the critical balance between the courses you need to take and the courses you want to take.
+While making your plan, keep in mind that it should always be tentative.
 In fact, it is very likely that you will have to modify your schedule to take into account a course being offered only in the fall or spring; not getting into a class due to a bad registration time; or changing your mind about what major you wish to pursue.